Nuttallina californica

-Nuttallina californica, the California spiny chiton, is a species of chiton in the genus Nuttallina.
+Nuttallina californica, the California spiny chiton, is a species of chiton in the genus Nuttallina native to the coasts of California and Baja California.

 Description

 This species can reach a maximum length of 5.1 cm in males.
 The valves are black with an intermittent white stripe that runs dorsally.
 The girdle is granular and is composed of bristles that are a "reddish-brown" color.